losizm/little-sql/README.md

 ## A Taste of little-sql

-Here's a taste of what **little-sql** has to offer.
+Here's a taste of what **little-sql** offers.

 ### Getting Connection and Executing Statements

-The example below uses a `Connector`, which is an implementation of `javax.sql.DataSource`, to obtain a database connection and execute a series SQL statements.
+The example below uses a `Connector`, which is an implementation of `javax.sql.DataSource`.
+It obtains a database connection and executes a series SQL statements.
 After executing each statement, a subclass of `Execution` is passed to a supplied handler.
-The handler receives either an `Update` providing a count or a `Query` holding a `ResultSet`.
+The execution is either an `Update` providing a count or a `Query` holding a `ResultSet`.

 ```scala
 import java.sql.{ PreparedStatement, ResultSet }